What is Lokelma and how is it used?

 LOKELMA is an inorganic, insoluble compound that is not subject to enzymatic metabolism.
 In a clinical study in patients with hyperkalemia in which zirconium concentrations were measured in the urine and blood, zirconium concentrations were similar in treated and untreated patients (i.e., either undetectable or around the lower limit of quantification of the assay).
 An in vivo mass balance study in rats showed that LOKELMA was recovered in the feces with no evidence of systemic absorption.

-Sixteen (16) drugs tested did not show an in vitro interaction with LOKELMA (allopurinol, apixaban, aspirin, captopril, cyclosporine, digoxin, ethyl estradiol, lisinopril, magnesium, metformin, phenytoin, prednisone, propranolol, quinapril, spironolactone and ticagrelor).
+Sixteen (16) drugs tested did not show an in vitro interaction with LOKELMA (allopurinol, apixaban, aspirin, captopril, cyclosporine, digoxin, ethinyl estradiol, lisinopril, magnesium, metformin, phenytoin, prednisone, propranolol, quinapril, spironolactone and ticagrelor).

 Figure 2: Effects of LOKELMA on the Pharmacokinetic Exposures of Other Orally Administered Medications